TUVIMEN/t1337x/README.md

 # t1337x
-A shell script to search for torrents on 1337x.
+A shell script for searching torrents on 1337x.

 ## Requirements